bradfordboyle/fitbit-grabber-rs/README.md

 ./fitbit-grabber token
 ```

-Copy the printed token and save it in a file called ".token"
+If the above command is successful, the OAuth 2.0 token will be stored in a file
+called ".token" in the working directory.

 [register an application]: https://dev.fitbit.com/apps/new